TFFHRTP/tffhrtp.github.io/content/en/privacy-policy/_index.md

 Type of website: Nonprofit

-Effective date: 6th day of November, 2024
+Effective date: 23rd day of January, 2025

 https://fhrp.org (the "Site") is owned and operated by The Foundation for Human Rights through Photography.
 The Foundation for Human Rights through Photography is the data controller and can be contacted at: